techycs18/human-recognition-whatsapp-notification/README.md

 ###### NOTE :
 - Before running the python code you need to set two environement variable.
 To do so run (always re-run it when you shutdown your local-machine and log in next time) the two lines given below in terminal/console one by one:
+- For Linux run code given below and for other OS: [check here](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html):
 ```
 export TWILIO_ACCOUNT_SID='COPY_YOUR_TWILIO_ACCOUNT_SID'
 export TWILIO_AUTH_TOKEN='COPY_TWILIO_AUTH_TOKEN'
 ```

 - This will make sure twilio whatsapp API to work properly on our local-machine.
 For TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN refer [Twilio Console](https://www.twilio.com/console)(Create twilio account if not created already)
 - Also change the `TO_NUMBER` in `conf.json` to the phone number you wish to recieve msg on.
 - You first need to connect that number to twilio via [Twilio Testing Sandbox](https://www.twilio.com/console/sms/whatsapp/learn)(see: Set Up Your Testing Sandbox)